coleifer/peewee/docs/peewee/api.rst

         :returns: :py:class:`ModelSelect` query.

         Create a SELECT query.
-If no fields are explicitly provided, the query will by default SELECT all the fields defined on the model.
+If no fields are explicitly provided, the query will by default SELECT all the fields defined on the model, unless you are using the query as a sub-query, in which case only the primary key will be selected by default.

         Example of selecting all columns: